takipi/teamcity-overops-plugin/README.md

 ## OverOps URL

-The complete URL of the OverOps API, including port. `https://api.overops.com` for SaaS or `http://host.domain.com:8080` for on prem
+The complete URL of the OverOps API, including port. `https://api.overops.com` for SaaS or `http://host.domain.com:8080` for OnPrem setup

 ## OverOps Environment ID